Americans and the Holocaust

 East Regional Library in Destrehan

 Exhibition is open to the public during regular operating hours Monday – Saturday.
 Average viewing time is 30 minutes.
-Please be aware that field trips and activities will also be occurring the following dates and times:

 December 8 - 9:00am to 11:30am